 One could argue that I am not giving progress the benefit of the doubt.
 In other words, I am being one-sided in my argument.
 It is true that science and technology have helped to eliminate or at least mitigate some of the worst problems known to humanity.
 Things like clean water are becoming increasingly available to even the poorest of people in the world.
 Moreover, food crises are becoming less and less prevalent.
 These are true.
 However, with these movements forward, we seem to be stepping backward as well.

 Technology and scientific advancements are still held by the wealthiest of nations, companies, and individuals.
 They are not being distributed among the wider global public.
 In fact, information, which supposedly flows free, despite resistance, isn’t flowing free to the hands of those who need it most.
 There is a cost to progress.
 The cost being what we pay for bandwidth to access the information we so desperately need.
 The cost is in the medications we buy, especially here in the United States.
 The cost of progress comes with large government subsidies to corporations that rarely, if ever, need said subsidies.
 Progress, in other words, is bought and sold to us like any other product in the capitalist machine.
 Progress is, in fact, a brand.
-Something that can be copyrighted, trademarked, fought over in the courts, and, of course, package, marketed, and sold to those sheep (i.e., most of us) who want to believe we are getting in on the ground floor of Progress.
+Something that can be copyrighted, trademarked, fought over in the courts, and, of course, packaged, marketed, and sold to those sheep (i.e., most of us) who want to believe we are getting in on the ground floor of Progress.

 When the Arab Spring occurred, many of us celebrated the potential changes that might occur for millions of people living in abject poverty, under authoritarian conditions.
 What we didn’t know, or at least we pretended we didn’t know, was that large corporations, many of the same corporations touting American democracy and its way of life, sold dictators and their goons the technology to spy on their own people, to shut down the Internet, and to clamp down when things got out of hand.
 In other words, the very progress we have seen stateside, that is, technological improvements in software, among other things, were being used to crush the will of sovereign peoples everywhere in the Middle East.
 It is no wonder that people chose extremism over democracy and fair and open societies.